kjhealy/kieranhealy.hugo/content/blog/baby-name-animation.markdown

 I was playing around with the [gganimate](https://github.com/thomasp85/gganimate) package this morning and thought I'd make a little animation showing a favorite finding about the distribution of baby names in the United States.
 This is the fact---I think first noticed by Laura Wattenberg, of the Baby Name Voyager---that there has been a sharp, relatively recent rise in boys' names ending in the letter 'n', at the expense of names with 'e', 'l', and 'y' endings.

-Our goal is to animate a bar chart showing this distribution as a bar chart with one bar for each letter, which we'll draw once for each year from 1880 to 2017 and then smoothly stitch together with `gganimate`'s tools.
+Our goal is to animate a bar chart showing this distribution as a bar chart with one bar for each letter, which we'll draw once for each year from 1880 to 2017 and then smoothly stitch them together with `gganimate`'s tools.

 Here's the code in full, using the `babynames` dataset, which can be installed from CRAN.